suziexi/frameblends.github.io/README.md

 - May 14: Inital onboarding meeting with other GSoC members

 ### Blog Report #1 (May 11 ~ May 17)
-(This report is not the most updated version by May 18 Monday.
-Still Editing)

 #### Part 1: Completed preparation tasks
 After the initial meeting and the group meeting, I gain a more specific sense of the plan, path, and the direction of this project, and also feel supported by a professional and welcoming community.
 After the meeting, I review both my notes and the video recording of my initial project meeting.
 I summarized the tasks and finished some part of it, while also setting a clear timeline of studying, planning, and coding.
 I reach out to the student who had worked on the FrameNet project last year(Yong) from LinkedIn and got his email address.
 Thus, I will email him to clarify some questions about FrameNet 1.7 and Semafor this week.
 I have reached out to Professor Whitehouse and Dr. Uhrig, who expressed interest in my project and proposal during the group meeting.
 Based on the rich amount of information I received, I list some small tasks before setting a timeline and a detailed plan.
 The following small tasks have been completed by May 18, Monday.